PradeepBollepalli/kubernetes/README.md

-# This is about pods,replicaset and yanl files
+ This is about pods,replicaset and yaml files